urmzd/chess/README.md

 The A.I will be consist of the minimax algorithm with alpha-beta pruning.
 Essentially, certain nodes will attempt to maximize the "reward" while the minimizer will do the exact opposite and attempt to minimize the "reward".
-The reward in this case being, the board evaluation.
+The reward in this case being, the worth of the board.
 The algorithm is based on the idea that the participants will choose the most logic choice.

 Alpha-beta pruning is a way of optimizing the algorithm.
-At it's core, it evaluates all nodes until it comes across a value which will not effect the end result.
+At its core, it evaluates nodes until it reaches a point where the already evaluated

-For more information, watch/use theses:
+For more information, feel free to use these:

 1. https://youtu.be/zp3VMe0Jpf8
 2. https://www.youtube.com/watch?v=l-hh51ncgDI